awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 ## Using Amazon Aurora to scale reads for your MySQL database<a name="AuroraMySQL.BestPractices.ReadScaling"></a>

 You can use Amazon Aurora with your MySQL DB instance to take advantage of the read scaling capabilities of Amazon Aurora and expand the read workload for your MySQL DB instance\.
 To use Aurora to read scale your MySQL DB instance, create an Aurora MySQL DB cluster and make it a read replica of your MySQL DB instance\.
 Then connect to the Aurora MySQL cluster to process the read queries\.
-The source database can be an Amazon RDS MySQL DB instance, or a MySQL database running external to Amazon RDS\.
+The source database can be an RDS for MySQL DB instance, or a MySQL database running external to Amazon RDS\.
 For more information, see [Using Amazon Aurora to scale reads for your MySQL database](AuroraMySQL.Replication.MySQL.md#AuroraMySQL.Replication.ReadScaling)\.

 ## Using Amazon Aurora for Disaster Recovery with your MySQL databases<a name="AuroraMySQL.BestPractices.DisasterRecovery"></a>

 You can use Amazon Aurora with your MySQL DB instance to create an offsite backup for disaster recovery\.
 To use Aurora for disaster recovery of your MySQL DB instance, create an Amazon Aurora DB cluster and make it a read replica of your MySQL DB instance\.
-This applies to an Amazon RDS MySQL DB instance, or a MySQL database running external to Amazon RDS\.
+This applies to an RDS for MySQL DB instance, or a MySQL database running external to Amazon RDS\.

 **Important**
 When you set up replication between a MySQL DB instance and an Amazon Aurora MySQL DB cluster, you should monitor the replication to ensure that it remains healthy and repair it if necessary\.